Self Service and Colleague (Cabrillo’s student information systems) will be unavailable during spring break, 3/28/25-4/4/25

 • Survey and statistics courses

-The main course required is determined by your major, take the corequisite support course if recommended or desired, based on this criteria:
+The math course required is determined by your major, take the corequisite support course if recommended or desired, based on this criteria:

-• GPA 2.99 and below = Main Course PLUS Corequisite Support Course provides in-time, in-class skills review and remediation.
+• GPA 2.99 and below = Traditional Course PLUS Corequisite Support Course which will provide in-time, in-class skills review and remediation.

-• GPA 3.0 and above = Main Course.
+• GPA 3.0 and above = Traditional Course.
 Support and tutoring available outside class time at our tutoring centers.

 • Algebra based courses

-• GPA 0 - 3.39 = Main Course PLUS Corequisite Support Course provides in-time, in-class skills review and remediation.
+• Traditional Course PLUS Corequisite Support Course will provide in-time, in-class skills review and remediation.

-2. GPA = 3.21 and above = Main Course.
-Support and tutoring are available outside class time at our tutoring centers.
+• Traditional Course.
+Support and tutoring available outside class time at our tutoring centers.

-ProTip: refer to the Program Map for your major and connect with an Academic Counselor to verify that Math 5a is required to complete your academic goal.
+ProTip: before enrolling in Math 5a refer to the Program Map for your major and connect with an Academic Counselor to verify that Math 5a is required to complete your academic goal.

 • a note about Algebra preparation